ParrishJ/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  - React JS is a Javascript library that allows programmers to build applications that can react instantly to changes in the environment on which they are built.
+Reactjs.org tells us that while react is designed for user interface design, node.js can be used for back-end design.

 - [ ] What does it mean to _think_ in react?

+  - “Thinking in React” means thinking in terms of designing a web apps with components.
+When thinking in react, one thinks of designing a web app that reactive to interactions with the user and which uses reusable components.

 - [ ] Describe state.

+  - State is an object in React that holds information about the way that an app is rendering things at a given point in time.
+In contrast to props, state is mutable.

 - [ ] Describe props.

+  - “Props”, or properties, are objects in React that can be put on components so that they can inherit functions and other data that are defined outside of the component.
+Props are objects in Javascript and are not mutable.

 ## Project Set Up